Diagnosing secondary breast cancer

 A chest x-ray may help to see if there is secondary breast cancer in the lungs and any build-up of fluid between the membranes on the outside of the lungs (the pleura).
 A CT or MRI scan is also usually done.

 An ultrasound scan is painless and only takes a few minutes.
 Once you’re lying comfortably a gel is spread onto your tummy (abdomen).
 A small device like a microphone, which produces sound waves, is passed over the area.

-This is a combination of a CT scan, and a PET (positron emission tomography) scan, which uses low-dose radiation to measure the activity of cells in different parts of the body.
-PET/CT scans give more detailed information about the part of the body being scanned than a PET scan on its own.
-They are a new type of scan and you may have to travel to a specialist centre to have one.
-You cannot eat for six hours before the scan, although you may be able to drink.
+This is a combination of a CT scan, which takes a series of x-rays to build up a three-dimensional picture, and a positron emission tomography (PET) scan.
+A PET scan uses low-dose radiation to measure the activity of cells in different parts of the body.
+PET/CT scans give more detailed information about the part of the body being scanned.

+You may have to travel to a specialist centre to have one.
+You can’t eat for six hours before the scan, although you may be able to drink.
 A mildly radioactive substance is injected into a vein, usually in your arm.
 The radiation dose used is very small.
 The scan is done after at least an hour’s wait.

 It usually takes 30-90 minutes.
 You should be able to go home after the scan.